danielbconley/WebScraper_v1.2/README.md

-**DISCLAIMER**: I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS SCRIPT.
-THIS SCRIPT IS SIMPLY PROOF OF CONCEPT, AND SHOULD NOT BE USED TO CLAIM OR SELL COPYRIGHTED MATERIAL.
-BY USING THIS SCRIPT, YOU AGREE THAT YOU ARE RESPONSIBLE FOR HOW IT IS USED.

 Description: This program captures screenshots of various website elements to create short 1 minute videos for use on social media.

 Before we start: I have provided sample folders to use, although this is completely optional.
 I recommend using these for simplicity sake, as your folders need to be consistent between the scripts.